Wang Jingwei: His Life, Ideas and Beliefs—Reconstructing the History of Republican China with Firsthand Materials

 This book was initially published as the first volume of the Wang Jingwei & Modern China hardcover series in 2019 which was sold out in less than two years.
 Responding to popular demand, Wang Jingwei: His Life, Ideas and Beliefs—Reconstructing the History of Republican China with Firsthand Materials will launch on December 9, 2025.
-Executive Editor Cindy Ho, historians Professor Eugene Chiu and Wang Jingwei specialist Professor Hsu Yuming will introduce the book’s editorial process and historical significance at a launch seminar on December 14 at the China Times bookstore in Taipei.
+Managing Editor Cindy Ho, historians Professor Eugene Chiu and Wang Jingwei specialist Professor Hsu Yuming will introduce the book’s editorial process and historical significance at a launch seminar on December 14 at the China Times bookstore in Taipei.
 All those interested in Wang Jingwei and the history of Republican China are cordially invited to attend, and explore new understanding of modern Chinese history.

 The life and ideas of Wang Jingwei—one of the most debated historical figures in Republican China—have often been distorted by secondhand interpretation.
 Through firsthand material, Wang Jingwei: His Life, Ideas and Beliefs—Reconstructing the History of Republican China with Firsthand Materials allows readers to set aside prejudices to directly understand Wang Jingwei’s revolutionary journey, political choices, and reflections on the nation and its people through his own writings, speeches, and letters.
 This book is a key source for reconstructing the history of Republican China.
 For both the general public and scholars, it offers a reading experience that transcends prejudice and confronts history directly.
 It is also a monograph that studies the thoughts and actions of Wang Jingwei using original primary sources.